 Amenity Societies and Other Voluntary Bodies

 The voluntary sector plays a large and vital role in heritage conservation.
-Every year 450,000 people volunteer their time to protect their heritage.
+Every year hundreds of thousands of people volunteer their time to protect their heritage.
 Government has long recognised the large and irreplaceable contribution that voluntary organisations make to heritage protection, including through the planning system.

 The National Amenity Societies